-Mycobacteria have a complex membrane structure decorated with novel classes of glycans compared to the other bacteria investigated here, and there are corresponding differences in the ability of different receptors to interact with labeled M. bovis (Fig. 9A) (44).
-Within the collectin family, for instance, the strongest signals are observed for CL-43 and CL-46, which is not observed for any of the other bacteria tested.
-While much of the binding can be explained by interaction with mannose caps on the lipoarabinomannans of the outer membrane, the results suggest that the collectins may be particularly suited to binding these $\alpha 1-2$ linked mannose structures (Fig. 9B).
-In a similar way, there is some binding to dectin-2, for which Mana1-2Man is a preferred ligand (45,46).
+are not observed for any of the other bacteria tested.
+Although much of the binding can be explained by interaction with mannose caps on the lipoarabinomannans of the outer membrane, the results suggest that the collectins may be particularly suited to binding these $\alpha 1-2$ -linked mannose structures (Fig. 9B).
+In a similar way, there is some binding to dectin-2, for which Man $\alpha 1-2$ Man is a preferred ligand (45, 46).
 Dectin-2 binds to zymosan, which contains such structures, but not to the other bacteria tested on the array.
 Most of the other receptors for mannose-type ligands also bind the mycobacteria, including DC-SIGN and the mannose receptor, which have been suggested to be the major routes for entry into cells (47).
 However, a unique feature of mycobacteria binding to the array is that there is some interaction with mincle, a receptor that does not bind to the Gram-negative bacteria.
-Although it is likely that the mannose-binding receptors mediate entry into cells, mincle binding to trehalose dimycolate in the bacterial outer membrane is an important signaling mechanism in macrophages (48) and the observation that binding is sufficient to tether the mycobacteria to the immobilized receptor confirms that this ligand is accessible on the surface of the intact.
+Although it is likely that the mannose-binding receptors mediate entry into cells, mincle binding to trehalose dimycolate in the bacterial outer membrane is an important signaling mechanism in macrophages (48), and the observation that binding is sufficient to tether the mycobacteria to the immobilized receptor confirms that this ligand is accessible on the surface of the intact mycobacteria.